-Towson DUI Lawyers
+Towson DUI Defense Attorneys

 Facing DUI charges can be a very scary experience for anyone.
 In the blink of an eye, a defendant faces the loss of their driver’s license, a criminal record, the loss of reputation, substantial fines, and potential jail time.
 If your blood-alcohol content (BAC) level comes back at or above the Maryland legal limit of 0.08%, it might feel like there’s no other choice but to plead guilty.
 At least, that’s what the District Attorney’s office would like you to think.

+The reality is that there are a lot of ways to effectively mount a defense against DUI charges.
 From the legality of the stop to the accuracy of the test, there are several avenues of defense available to our legal team:

 Lack of Probable Cause